IanK02/Notepad--/README.md

 1. Download the code into a .zip
 2. Unzip the .zip file
 3. Using a Linux Terminal cd into the unzipped folder
-4. Type `make` at the command line to compile the editor
+4. Type `make` at the command line to compile the editor.
+Note that some systems do not come with make installed by default and you may need to type `sudo apt install make`.
 5. Use `./notepadmm <filename>` to open the editor, or `./notepadmm` to create a new file
 6. Use ctrl+S to save work, ctrl+B to search, and ctrl+C to quit